Jonas Galusha: Career

 A farmer and an innkeeper, Galusha was elected Sheriff of Bennington County, and served in that capacity through annual elections from 1781 to 1787.
 In 1792 he was a member of the first Council of Censors after admission to the Union.
 (The Council of Censors met every seven years to review statutes passed by the Vermont General Assembly and ensure their constitutionality.)
 From 1793 to 1798 through successive elections, he was a member of the Governor's Council (a group of 12 men with powers which made it nearly equivalent to a co-ordinate branch of the legislature.
 During that time, his wife, Mary, died in 1794; and he subsequently married Martha "Patty" Sammons, who died in 1797.
 His third wife was Abigail Ward, who died in 1809.
 He was a 6-time candidate for Vermont's 1st congressional district: in 1796, 1802, 1804, 1806, and the regular and special elections in 1808.
-He ran as a Federalist in 1806, but otherwise was a Democratic-Republican.

 Galusha was a county assistant judge from 1795 to 1798 and 1800 to 1806.
 He was a Judge of the Vermont Supreme Court in 1807 and in 1808.
 He married Abigail Ward in June 1808 and she died the following year.
 In 1808, he served as a presidential elector for the Democratic-Republican candidacy of James Madison.

 The following year, Galusha was elected Governor of Vermont, serving until 1813.
 He was both the predecessor and the successor of the Federalist Martin Chittenden, brother of Galusha's first wife, Mary Chittenden.
 During his governorship, he encouraged war with the United Kingdom in 1812.
 In 1814 he was a delegate to the Constitutional Convention.
 Galusha served another term as Governor of Vermont, elected year by year from 1815 to 1820.
-He was a presidential elector in the 1820 and 1824 elections.
+He was a presidential elector in 1820, 1824, and 1828 elections.

 Jonas Galusha was the namesake of Galusha Aaron Grow, a Congressman from Pennsylvania who served as Speaker of the United States House of Representatives.
 Grow's aunt, who resided in Vermont, was asked to choose his name at his birth, and she selected "Galusha" because she admired Jonas Galusha, and "Aaron" because it was the name of her husband.